 This building currently shares a site with the Southfields Drive Sports Centre.
 Once the services that are currently provided from the building are relocated to the renovated Southfields Library the building will be demolished.
-The land cleared for use as housing/ disposal.
+The land will then be cleared for use for housing or disposal.